Get insider access

 1.99%

-The reflection handling is great.
+The display's reflection handling is great.
 Its glossy finish handles glare from ambient lighting well.
 Direct reflections like a lamp or window during the day make dark content hard to see, but they're very faint when viewing bright content with the screen at maximum brightness.

 6.4